-From 2006-2011, our education programming has grown in leaps and bounds as has our community outreach and partnerships.
+Our education programming has grown in leaps and bounds as has our community outreach and partnerships.
 Rose of Athens Theatre does both artists-in-the school workshops and performances for thousands of students each year alongside our general public performances.
 Our Academy classes, which mirror Ron Anderson’s “Life Skills Through Stage Skills” philosophy, increased enrollment by 130% from 2010 to 2011.

 Students Onstage Our training program comes to life, with the spirit of Life Skills Through Stage Skills realized in productions every season.